-Based in Huddersfield, West Yorkshire, the University of Huddersfield was founded in 1988 and was most recently ranked 59 in the 2016 Guardian University League Tables.
+Based in Huddersfield, West Yorkshire, the University of Huddersfield was founded in 1988 and is currently ranked 77 in the 2017 Guardian University League Tables.
 The university ensures that all of their students have the chance to undertake a placement year in the form of a sandwich course, and was a Top 10 University in England for sandwich placement years in 2012/13.

 The university is split into 7 academic schools.
 These are: